fractal6/fractal6.go/docs/file-storage.md

 dropped; unmatched attachments are persisted as plain paperclips.
 All decisions roll up into a single `EmbedCommentMessage` upsert.

-Writes are sequential here, so no settle poll is needed.
+Sequential inbound processing finishes before publication.
+Tension notifications set `AttachmentsReady=true` after this step and skip the notifier's delay and polling;
+contract notifications already fetch immediately.
+The flag means processing is done, not that every attachment succeeded.
 Every attachment failure is logged and skipped — the comment itself always commits.
 Authorship trusts `From:`, gated by Postal's webhook signature. `POST /file/upload` still anchors on tension comments only; the app's contract comment editor has attachments disabled.